University of Manitoba: Smartpark

 Smartpark Research and Technology Park (or Smartpark) is a research and technology park by the Fort Garry campus, serving as a link between basic research and industry.
 With 100 acre, the location has 7 multi-tenant buildings leased to over 30 research and development-oriented organizations involving university-industry partnerships.

 It is the primary research and technology park in Manitoba.
 Launched in 1999, opening its first facility in 2002, Smartpark today has at least 9 buildings comprising 9.5 acre of research facilities across the park.

 Incubators at the park are involved in the following broad research areas: information & communications technology, engineering & advanced materials, health & biotechnology, and agricultural & nutritional science.
 Currently, the park houses 18 tenants employing 1,200 people, many of whom are co-op students and graduates of the university.

-The mandate of the park is carried out by the Smartpark Development Corporation, a subsidiary corporation of the U of M with its own Board of Directors.
+The mandate of the park is carried out by the Smartpark Development Corporation, a subsidiary corporation of the University of Manitoba with its own Board of Directors.